-About four years ago, we published a blog post titled Why Value Based Selling is So Successful, written by Jim Heffernan, an associate and business partner.
-To this day, it is our most popular blog post.
-It opens by providing the value based selling definition as an approach “built on quantifying the impact the service makes on the customer’s financial performance,” based on a reference from Sequeira Consulting’s website.
+One of our earliest blog posts titled Why Value Based Selling is So Successful is still one of our most popular posts.
+It opens by defining value-based selling as an approach “built on quantifying the impact the service makes on the customer’s financial performance,” based on a reference from Sequeira Consulting’s website.

 So how do you do this?